 At this point especially the meaning of good advisors is emphasized, but now you need to choose your advisors according to the situation.
 If you want fast profits with low risk, you’ll unfortunately have to choose between them since no one can offer you both.
 In this situation it might be better to first read a few books about investing before seeking an advisor to make you a top investor with minimal risk.
 So even at this point you can’t hire good advisors without good decision-making skills.

-Learn to know yourself as an investor
+Learn about yourself as an investor

 If you started out as a complete novice listening to other novices giving ”free advice” with drama series as references, luckily you stopped listening.
 And you no longer opened up your portfolio to be viewed by your inner circle, or changed your strategy to please them.
 And you no longer care about listening to people who don’t practically study things.